imcadams/marketing-ai-qa/README.md

 # marketing-ai-qa
-Gen AI chat bot with ability to add a directory to analyze textual data, for purposes of Q &amp; A and text generation of marketing materials.
+Marketing generative AI chat bot, with ability to add a directory to analyze textual data.
+The goal is to be able to be able to have the AI analyze the data and generate text based marketing materials.